pwitvoet/wadmaker/spritemaker.md

 **Sprite orientation:**

-- `.parallel-upright` or `.po` - Makes the sprite always face the camera, but locks it along the z-axis.
+- `.parallel-upright` or `.pu` - Makes the sprite always face the camera, but locks it along the z-axis.
 - `.upright` or `.u` - Similar to 'parallel-upright', but faces the player's origin instead of the camera.
 - `.parallel` or `.p` - Makes the sprite always face the camera. *This is the default orientation so it does not need to be specified explicitly.*
 - `.oriented` or `.o` - Creates a sprite with a fixed orientation that can be set in the level editor.